BALTIMORE JUDO CLUB

 Judo became an Olympic sport in 1964, and it was very popular in the United States in the mid-20th century.
 Mixed martial artists who are Judo practitioners — such as Karo Parisyan, Fedor Emelianenko, Hector Lombard, Kazuhiro Nakamura, and Hidehiko Yoshida — have lately generated more interest in Judo.
 Other combat sports, like Sambo and Brazilian Jiu-Jitsu, derive in part from Judo.
 Judo’s techniques compliment the study of BJJ or MMA.

-Sensei John T. Anderson is a Shichidan (7th Degree Black Belt) in the sport of Judo.
+Sensei John T. Anderson (deceased 2017) is a Shichidan (7th Degree Black Belt) in the sport of Judo.
 He has been studying Judo since 1946 while stationed in Honolulu, Hawaii with the Navy.
 As a pugnacious competitor, Sensei gained many inspiring achievements such as: a 12 time U.S. National Masters Champion, a 5 time A.A.U.
 East Coast Champion, a 4 time East Coast Masters Champion, and a 10 time A.A.U.
 Maryland State Champion.
 Through out his Judo career, he has studied under many Senseis including Takehiko Ishikawa, Donn Draeger, Kenzo Uyeno and Lanny Miyamoto.

 Learn Judo techniques from Sensei John T. Anderson as he demonstrates moves such as the compression arm lock, forearm lock, Hadaka Jime (rear stranglehold), uremia (breakfalling), Juji Gatame cross body armlock, Kate Te Jime stranglehold, Kessa Gatame, Kata Gatame (straight arm lock), Tai Otoshi (dropping body throw), passing guard, Ko Uchi Gari (minor inside reap), leg throw, arm entwining, and Uke Otoshi hand drop.